Employment in the Project D.A.R.E. program

 Our most frequent employment opportunities are for Instructors/RCW, and Irregularly Scheduled Program Support Officers.

-Instructors/Residential Care Workers (RCW) provide direct service programming including delivery of the intensive therapeutic and behaviour management program, facilitating adventure activities ranging from games/initiatives, low and high ropes course and challenge course activities, leading wilderness expeditions, and supporting the school program.
-Instructors typically possess a relevant college certificate or university degree and some work experience relevant to working with youth in an adventure setting.
-Instructors are required to have, or quickly obtain minimum certifications for Bronze Cross, First Aid/CPR level B, and F-class driver’s license.
-A medical note indicating that the candidate is fit for duties and a criminal reference check (CPIC) and vulnerable sector screen (VSS) are also required.
+Wendigo Lake’s Project D.A.R.E.
+Program provide direct service programming including delivery of the intensive therapeutic and behaviour management program; facilitating adventure activities ranging from games/initiatives, low and high ropes courses and other challenge activities; leading wilderness expeditions; supporting the school program; and facilitating life skills programming including cooking and daily chores routines.
+OAS/RCW’s typically possess a relevant college diploma or university degree and some work experience relevant to working with youth in outdoor adventure and/or residential/treatment settings.
+OAS/RCW’s are required to have, or quickly obtain minimum certifications for Bronze Cross, First Aid/CPR, F-class driver’s license, and pleasure craft operator’s card.
 Instructors are paid a variable per diem based on work experience, services provided, and level of responsibility.
-Working a minimum average of eighteen days per month, typical annual income ranges from $32,000-$40,000 plus benefits including an extended health care plan.
-If you are well-qualified, enjoy the challenge of working with youth who have very challenging behaviours, and would like to work as a member of a supportive and motivated team, send a cover letter and resume to: [email protected]
+A typical annual income ranges from $35,000-$50,000 plus benefits including an extended health care plan.
+Work schedules vary per program, but average 15 days per month.
+If you are well-qualified, enjoy the challenge of working with youth who have very challenging behaviours, and would like to work as a member of a motivated team within a culture of support and feedback, send a cover letter and resume to: [email protected].

 Program Support Officers (PSO)